oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/setup-robot-environment/setup-robot-environment.md

 2. On the top right corner of the window, click on **Download**.
 Then, select **Robot Agent**.
 ![Download Robot Agent](./images/download-robot-agent.png ' ')

     You should receive a confirmation about the agent getting downloaded.
+This could take a couple of minutes.
     ![Download Robot Agent notification](./images/download-robot-agent-notification.png ' ')

 3. Once the download has completed, navigate to the designated folder on your local machine to obtain the agent installation file ```rpa_agent.zip```.
 The default location is typically the **Downloads** folder.